expresspigeon/blog/src/content/kb/transactional/transactional-general.md

 * [Security and authentication](security-and-authentication)
 * [Error codes and responses](error-codes-responses)

-## Use out powerful editor for templates
+## Use Our Powerful Editor for Templates

 Our transactional email service is built around our [email editor](editor-layout).
-Using the editor removes a lot of issues stemming from managing internal HTML code and saves _time and money_:
+Using the editor removes a lot of issues stemming from managing internal HTML code and saves you _time and money_:

 * Developers' are responsible for triggering the right message at the right time
-* Designers and marketing anagers use our Drag and Drop [email editor](editor-layout) to produce a compelling email template
+* Designers and marketing anagers use our Drag and Drop [email editor](editor-layout) to produce a compelling email templates
-* Marketers can tweak styles and content any time, without developers involvement
+* Marketers can tweak styles and content any time, without developer involvement

 > Our Transactional Email Service gives you separation of responsibilities: everyone does what they do best at the time of their choosing!